Codeception/Codeception/docs/modules/Doctrine2.md

 * auto_connect: true - tries to get EntityManager through connected frameworks.
 If none found expects the $em values specified as described above.
 * cleanup: true - all doctrine queries will be run in transaction, which will be rolled back at the end of test.
+* connection_callback: - callable that will return an instance of EntityManager.
+This is a must if you run Doctrine without Zend2 or Symfony2 frameworks

  ### Example (`functional.suite.yml`)